What to Use Instead of Focus Friend

 Finch is closer to Focus Friend in spirit.
 It is a self care pet bird wrapped around mood check ins, breathing, and journaling.
 The bird is not tied to your performance, so there is no guilt attached.
 It is less about hard focus and more about getting through the day, which suits some people perfectly.

-Study Bunny is built for students.
+Study Bunny is the budget pick for students.
 A study timer earns coins you spend customizing a bunny, with flashcards and a to do list along for the ride.
-It skews young and cheap, and it does the job.
+It costs next to nothing and covers the basics well.

 The honest summary is that there is no single best focus pet.
 There is the one that matches what actually motivates you.

 Then commit to the method, not just the mascot.
-Any of these apps falls apart if you open it twice and forget it exists.
+No focus pet survives being downloaded and forgotten.
 Decide when your sessions happen, attach them to something you already do, and let the pet ride along.
 That is really just habit building wearing a friendlier face, and it is what separates an app you keep from one more icon you swipe past.
-When you want to try the dog version, Focus Dog lives here.

 Frequently Asked Questions